landmund/w207-spring2022-final-project-wong-chen-lim/readme.txt

 W207 WBL 007 - Spring 2022 - Final Project

-This repository containts the following:
+This repository contains the following:
-- Final project report - .pdf
+- Final project report - Final Report.pdf
 - Final project slides - Final Presentation Slides.pdf
 - The Python code used

-The Python code is labeld by the four (4) phases of the experiment and includes the pre-processing used for the images:
+The Python code is labeled by the four (4) phases of the experiment and includes the pre-processing used for the images:

 Phase 0:
 -> P0_Generate_Sample_Dataset.ipynb